Processes

 5. Select the Form you created from the "Select a Form" dropdown list.

-6. Set a Responsible user for this stage.
-The form can be assigned to the Process Launcher or another user with access to the Tasks section of the Processes & AI Agents module.
+6. If the Process has Trigger Type "Manual", set a Responsible User for this stage.
+The form can be assigned to the Process Launcher (the User who manually launched the Process by clicking the button), or to an Assignee, which may be any User with access to the Tasks section of the Processes & AI Agents module.

 RPA Bot Stage